 Once you’ve been to Phuket a few times, you’ve no doubt caught your fair share of taxis and Grabs and may have a favourite you like to call upon.

 We encourage you to drop their names and numbers in the comments below; there are so many drivers who would appreciate this!
-But please, they MUSt be licensed green plate taxis.
+But please, they MUST be legally licensed green plate taxis.

 Is There Public Transport From Phuket Airport?